 A specialised processor that is designed to accelerate image processing and graphics rendering for output to a display device.

 The characteristic of a system to continuously be available without failing for a higher-than-normal period of time.
 Anbox Cloud ensures high availability by keeping replicas of every service, which avoids having a single point of failure.

-Code that is invoked at different points in time in the life cycle of a container.
+Code that is invoked at different points in time in the life cycle of an instance.
 Hooks are part of addons or applications.

-The base for a container, which contains all necessary components like Anbox or the Android root file system.
+The base for an instance, which contains all necessary components like Anbox or the Android root file system.
 Anbox Cloud provides images based on different Android and Ubuntu versions and different architectures.

-An abstraction for a set of resources that is available to a container.
+An abstraction for a set of resources that is available to an instance.

 A charmed operator framework that helps you deploy, integrate and manage applications across multiple environments.
 Anbox Cloud is installed using Juju.
 The Anbox Cloud Appliance uses Juju under the hood.

 See the Juju website.

 A system container and virtual machine manager that offers a unified user experience around full Linux systems running inside containers or virtual machines.
 Anbox Cloud is based on LXD.